xiix0/scam/README.md

-Q:	How many surrealists does it take to change a light bulb?
+Q:	Why do the police always travel in threes?
-A:	Two, one to hold the giraffe, and the other to fill the bathtub
+A:	One to do the reading, one to do the writing, and the other keeps
-	with brightly colored machine tools.

-	[Surrealist jokes just aren't my cup of fur.
-Ed.]
+	an eye on the two intellectuals.